nowisesys/mindinst/README.txt

 ** RELEASE NOTES:

-   This code is not permitted to be released as source code, only in object code form (binary).
-See 2a (i) in license.rtf distributed with WDK.
+   This code, including any derived work, is distributed under the terms in license.rtf

-   A binary release can be downloaded from: http://it.bmc.uu.se/andlov/win32/mindinst/
+   Source code and binary releases can be downloaded from: http://it.bmc.uu.se/andlov/win32/mindinst/